goldbala55/happyhour/README.md

 - Out of Class Meetings on Monday and  Saturday or when needed.

-- The expectation is to use Postgres DB on AWS
+- The expectation is to use Postgres DB on AWS, Jupiter note book and Random Forest.
+The final results will be loaded into tableau.